Faculty Member

 - Status Only

-Kristin Bright is associate professor of cultural and medical anthropology at Middlebury College in Vermont (US) and holds graduate faculty positions in social behavioural health at the University of Toronto Dalla Lana School of Public Health and in anthropology at Carleton University (Canada).
+Kristin Bright is associate professor of cultural and medical anthropology at Middlebury College in Vermont (US) and holds graduate faculty positions in social and behavioural health at the University of Toronto Dalla Lana School of Public Health and sociocultural anthropology at Carleton University (Canada).

 After finishing her PhD in 1998 at the University of California at Santa Cruz, Bright completed postdoctoral work in medical humanities at UC Irvine and Stanford (1999-2002).
 She then carried out NIH funded postdoc work at UC Berkeley on young adult substance use and mental health.
 She has directed large multi-site studies including a sociocultural/clinical study of advanced breast cancer in Egypt, India, Mexico, South Africa, and the US, and a large policy study on access to novel therapeutics for lethal cancers in Canada and the US.